 SR24-035 –> 3.1 m @ 3.9% Cu + 10.5 g/t Ag from 58 m downhole, incl.
 1.5 m @ 5.9% Cu + 16.0 g/t Ag (also) from 58 m, and 4.6 m @ 1.4% Cu from 72 m, incl.
 1.5 m @ 3.1% Cu + 11.0 g/t Ag from 72 m.
 SR24-031 –> located outside the current resource intersected 27.4 m @ 1.1% Cu from 96 m incl.
 4.6 m @ 3.1% Cu + 7.7 g/t Ag from 110 m.

 Partner American Western Metals continues to do an excellent job on this year’s drill program.
 The goal was 20,000 meters, but that has been surpassed.
-American West could reach a total of 21,500-22,000 meters.
+It looks like American West will reach a total of 22,500 meters.
 Importantly, only 5% of 100 km in strike length has been drilled.

 Readers are reminded that Moving Loop ElectroMagnetic (“MLEM“) anomalies have proven to be very good indicators of mineralized zones.
 Drilling a new MLEM anomaly south of the Thunder target intersected Cu sulfides from ~181 m downhole with strong visuals reported.
 This drill hole discovering Squall ended in mineralization.